mjfrigaard/katacoda-scenarios/format-shape-data/docs/format-shape-data.md

 The code above loads the data from an external source (see the data [here](https://github.com/mjfrigaard/katacoda-scenarios/blob/master/data/SmallBobRoss.csv)) into a data object `SmallBobRoss`, then prints this object to the screen.

-After these data are loaded into R, we get a message about how the data were formatted,
+After the data is loaded into R, we get a message about how the data were formatted,

 ```r
 Parsed with column specification: